GobySoft/goby3/src/doc/markdown/doc502_goby_gps.md

 # goby-zeromq: goby_gps

 The `goby_gps` application publishes data from the widely used GPS server, `gpsd`.
 It does not directly read data from the NMEA-0183 serial stream of the GPS.
-While this slightly increase the complication of setup, the benefits of serving GPS data using `gpsd` usually outweighs the drawback of this additional application.
+While this slightly increases the complexity of setup, the benefits of serving GPS data using `gpsd` usually outweighs the drawback of this additional application.
 For example, NTP and Chronyd can directly receive GPS data from `gpsd` and correct the system time based on the GPS time.

 ## gpsd